robcalcote/413ClassWork/Sprints/sprint4.md

 # # `user.get_shopping_cart()`
 * Add the following method to your User model.
-This is an example of a convenience function:
+This is an example of a convenience function: class User(AbstractUser):

-    class User(AbstractUser):
         ...
         def get_shopping_cart(self):
             from catalog import models as cmod
             # retrieve (or create) a Sale with purchased=None for this user
             # return the Sale object
 * Throughout your code, you can now use: `sale = request.user.get_shopping_cart()`

 # # "Purchase this Item" Form: `/catalog/product/<pid>/`

-* Add a Django-style form:
+#X# Add a Django-style form:
-  * A quantity text field.
+   #X# A quantity text field.
-  * A "Buy Now" button.
+   #X# A "Buy Now" button.
-* Form validation/finish on the server:
+# # Form validation/finish on the server:
-  * Clean method should ensure the user is logged in (if not, redirect to login page).
+  #X# Clean method should ensure the user is logged in (if not, redirect to login page).
 Unauthenticated users cannot have a shopping cart.
-  * Clean method should also check quantity available and return "quantity not available" message if needed.
+  # # Clean method should also check quantity available and return "quantity not available" message if needed.
 Be sure to include any quantity already in the user's cart.
-  * If form is valid, create or get the user's shopping cart Sale object (purchased=None), add a SaleItem record, and forward to shopping cart page: HttpResponseRedirect('/catalog/cart/').
+  # # If form is valid, create or get the user's shopping cart Sale object (purchased=None), add a SaleItem record, and forward to shopping cart page: HttpResponseRedirect('/catalog/cart/').
-  * If the product is already in the user's cart, adjust the quantity instead of adding a new `SaleItem`.
+  # # If the product is already in the user's cart, adjust the quantity instead of adding a new `SaleItem`.

 # # Shopping Cart: `/catalog/cart/`

-* Show a table of products and quantities in the user's shopping cart Sale object (purchased=None).
+  # # Show a table of products and quantities in the user's shopping cart Sale object (purchased=None).
 Be sure to skip any deleted SaleItems.
 The columns are as shown in the following example:
 | Product Image   | Product Name          | Quantity | Price | Extended | Actions |
 |-----------------|-----------------------|----------|-------|----------|---------|
 | ` -OᵔO- `       | Piano Teacher Glasses | 2        | 30.00 |   60.00  | Remove  |